 The testator’s estate consists of every asset that the testator owned prior to their death.
 The executor or a beneficiary of the will can probate the will in Jefferson County.
 Probating a will in Alabama is the legal process of recognizing the deceased testator’s will, appointing an executor, distributing the testator’s assets, and closing out the testator’s estate.

-Birmingham Probate Attorneys
+Local Jefferson County Probate Attorneys

 The entire probate process consists of numerous steps.
 First, a Birmingham Probate Petition and the will must be filed with the Jefferson County Probate Court, or whatever county the testator lived in prior to their death, and this must be done within five years of the testator’s death.
 Then, notice must be given to all of the testator’s heirs.
 Once in Probate Court, the judge will authenticate the will by examining it.
 The judge will ensure that the will is written, either typed or handwritten, and signed by the testator and two different witnesses.